 “Joe Smith began to play the tyrant over several of his followers.
 Without the authority of law, he established a recorder's office in Nauvoo in which alone the titles of property could be recorded.
 In the same manner and with the same want of legal authority he established an office for issuing marriage licenses.
 He proclaimed that none in the city should purchase real estate to sell again but himself.
 He also permitted no one but himself to have a license in the city for the sale of spirituous liquors.
 The despotism, administered by a corrupt and unprincipled man, soon became intolerable.”

-On the destruction of the Nauvoo Expositor by Smith's henchmen he said:
+On the destruction of the property of the Nauvoo Expositor by Smith's henchmen he said:

 “The Common Council violated the law …in not calling a jury, in not swearing all the witnesses, in not giving the owners of the property… an opportunity of giving the truth in evidence as in other cases of libel.
 The Mayor (Smith) violated the law in ordering this erroneous and absurd judgment… one finds difficulty in determining whether the proceedings of the Council were more the result of insanity or depravity… The [owners of the paper] retired to Carthage, Illinois, and took out arrest warrants for the Mayor and …others engaged in the outrage.
 Some of those were arrested but were immediately taken before the Municipal Court [of Nauvoo] and discharged from custody…”This proceeding touched the liberty of the press which is justly dear to any free people…”